singleron-RD/AccuraCode/docs/quick_start.md

 `--mod` Create `sjm`(simple job manager https://github.com/StanfordBioinformatics/SJM) or `shell` scripts.

+`--skip_umi_correct` For a large data set, users can set it to skip umi corretion to boost speed.

 Scripts above will generate a `shell` directory containing `{sample}.sh` files.

 You can start your analysis by running: